 A Common variation in choline metabolism gene affects the levels of choline that is produced in the body, and is closely related to brain health, lipid transportation and not so unimportant for athletes, sport performance and recuperation!

 Choline is a water-soluble vitamin-like essential nutrient that belongs to the B-vitamin family.
 Choline is an essential but often overlooked nutrient involved in many processes in our bodies.
 To name a few: metabolism, brain health, neurotransmitter synthesis, liver health & lipid transport and methylation.

-Our bodies can produce choline internally via the PEMT enzyme (phosphatidylethanolamine-N-methyltransferase), but the production of choline via this enzyme is not enough for most people (especially men, as the activity of this enzyme is boosted by oestrogen)*.
-The estimation is that men with normal PEMT activity need around 550mg choline a day from an external source (nutrition).
+Our bodies can produce choline internally via a specific enzyme, but the production of choline via this enzyme is not enough for most people (especially men, as the activity of this enzyme is boosted by oestrogen)*.
+The estimation is that men with a normal activity of this enzyme need around 550mg choline a day from an external source (nutrition).

 One can conclude that some athletes might need much more dietary choline than others.
-The 4Gold DNA tool checks which genetic variant you have of the PEMT gene (together with many other genes).
+The 4Gold DNA analysis checks which genetic variant you have of the related gene (together with many other genes).
 And this way it gives you an indication about how much choline support is recommended and which supplements are best for optimal performance.

 * da Costa, Kerry-Ann & G Kozyreva, Olga & Song, Jiannan & A Galanko, Joseph & M Fischer, Leslie & Zeisel, Steven.
 (2006).
 Common genetic polymorphisms affect the human requirement for the nutrient choline.
 FASEB journal : official publication of the Federation of American Societies for Experimental Biology.
 20. 1336-44.